 Of course, the manuever raises a question about how the agent could be responsible for her earlier actions, given that the account in question will require that some of these, too, were nondeterministically caused.
 Ultimately, we must consider how an agent can be responsible, on such a view, for her earliest free decisions.

 These earliest free decisions, Mele observes, will be those of a relatively young child.
 Responsibility comes in degrees, and any responsibility such a child has for what she does will be slight.
-The argument from luck might seem threatening if we think that full responsibility is in question, but it loses its bite when we consider a case in which only a small degree of responsibility is at issue.
+The argument from luck might seem threatening if we think that full responsibility is in question, but it loses its bite, Mele suggests, when we consider a case in which only a small degree of responsibility is at issue.
 It is implausible, for example, to say that a young boy who decides not to snatch away his sister's toy deserves no credit at all for making the right decision, just because there remained until he so decided a chance that he would instead decide to take the toy.
 Kane (e.g., at 2007b: 174–75) makes a similar appeal to the build-up of responsibility stemming from slight responsibility for one's earliest free choices.

 If this strategy succeeds in showing that the required indeterminism would not undermine responsibility, it leaves unaddressed the charge that the requirement is superfluous, that it secures nothing of value that could not exist in a deterministic world.
 And it is hard to see how this charge can be answered.

 Recall Elena's decision.
-She deliberates about whether to A or to B. She recognizes reasons favoring each alternative and judges those favoring A-ing to be better.
-She decides to A, and prior deliberative events, including her judging the reasons for A-ing to be better, nondeterministically cause her decision.
+She deliberates about whether to A or to B. She recognizes reasons favoring each alternative and judges those favoring A-ing to be stronger.
+She decides to A, and prior deliberative events, including her judging the reasons for A-ing to be stronger, nondeterministically cause her decision.
 Until she decides to A, there remains a chance that she will instead decide to B (in which case prior deliberative events, including her recognizing reasons favoring that alternative, will nondeterministically cause that decision).

 Suppose that, as incompatibilists might hold, had the causes of Elena's decision determined that outcome, it would not have been up to Elena whether she decided to A. It is puzzling how the introduction of the required indeterminism can make a difference here, such that now with that indeterminism, it is up to Elena whether she makes this decision.